 Participation is terminated with the agreement of LCEMA.
 Stations that wish to terminate prior to the closure of an ACTIVE net should notify net control, if traffic levels permit.
 Net control should confirm net termination with stations with designated assignments (e.g. liaisons) and with mobiles actively engaged in tracking cells.

 Both EMA and the NWS office is interested in the history of severe storms, even after the threat of additional damage has passed.
 Reports can be collected by net control when in STANDBY or ACTIVE mode, or submitted by individual Amateurs.
 These reports may be submitted directly via NWS web interface.

 Neither LCEMA nor LCARES specifically request Amateurs to respond to designated locations to watch for severe weather.
 Amateurs wishing to spot from their mobiles are advised to operate in pairs.
 Any mobile spotters operate at their own risk.
 Only locations with near-by shelter from severe weather should be chosen, such as an accessible permanent structure.
 Your vehicle is not sufficient protection.

 ARES members should prepare themselves for Severe Weather Net operation as follows:

 - Make sure the radio to be used is not in danger of a lightning strike.

 - Providing a source of emergency power for radio equipment, in case of commercial power failure.

 - Extra charged HT batteries, if an HT will be used.

-This plan was approved at the June 2, 1998 Planning Committee meeting, reviewed in January 2013 with minor edits.
+This plan was originally approved at the 2 June 1998 Planning Committee meeting.
+Most recent edit: 2 January 2020.